-Upon the effectiveness of FAS 142, FAS 141 requires that goodwill acquired in prior purchase business combinations be evaluated and any necessary reclassifications be made to separate other intangible assets (which meet the new FAS 141 criteria) from goodwill.
-FAS 141 also requires that intangibles acquired in prior business combinations be reviewed for impairment under the new rules upon the effectiveness of FAS 142.
+Upon the effectiveness of FAS 142, FAS 141 requires that intangibles acquired in prior business combinations be reviewed for impairment.
 Any impairment loss will be measured as of the date of the adoption and recognized as a cumulative effect of a change in accounting principle in the first interim period.
 At this time, the Company does not expect that the adoption of these statements will result in any reclassification of goodwill or impairment of intangible assets.